Effective Ways to Make Spotify Kid Friendly

 - There is zero parental control, and the content will be able to download will be rated explicit 17+.
 They will also receive suggested material.
 The app allows explicit content when parental control is set on an iPhone.

-- I love Spotify and have the paid subscription.
+- I love Spotify and have a paid subscription.
 You do not need a Facebook account sign up.
 My biggest gripe is that there is very little editing of the songs like on the radio.
 You get the full curse word version.
 I let my kids sign on using my login, and they pulled up the songs they’ve heard many times safely in the car and BAM out blare the curse words.

-Does Spotify Have Parental Control
+Does Spotify Have Parental Controls?

 - Tap home and head over to settings